 Information about our program costs

-Fairview offers several options in our Clinical Pastoral Education program.
+M Health Fairview offers several options in our Clinical Pastoral Education programs.
 Here are tuition costs for them.

 Twelve-month residency program

-When a student is accepted into a unit of CPE, he/she will receive a letter from the supervisor explaining that the deposit to hold a position is due within two weeks.
+When a student is accepted into a unit of CPE, the student will receive a letter from the educator explaining that the deposit to hold a position is due within two weeks.

 We have a limited number of scholarships available to cover part of the cost of tuition.
 Contact Michael Doane, CPE program manager, at CPECenter@fairview.org to request an application form.